 We are part of a national network of kit house historians and have been involved in comprehensive research into the history, documentation, and preservation of early 20th-century kit homes in the DC area.
 Cati has been featured as a Sears and Lewis house expert in the Washington Post, on WTOP and in the Wall Street Journal as well as on many national research blogs.
 You can find a regularly updated selection of previous posts and articles here as well as here on Cati’s DCHouseCat blog.

 We are available for local presentations on historic mail-order homes in a variety of DC neighborhoods.
 We also are happy to assist historians or individual home owners in identifying or authenticating their catalog house.
 Quite often, however, we find that a suspected or reported kit house actually did not come from a kit.
 (Read Marcie’s virgin post on the Kit House That Wasn’t here.)
 Click here for a sample Kit House brochure for the Cleveland Park Historic Society)

 Cati’s dchousecat stream at Flickr features a large number of historic catalog homes from Sears, Lewis and Aladdin from the DC Metro area as well as many helpful architectural details.

 For a list and interactive map link to the kit houses of Chevy Chase, Dc, click here.

 To read about the kit houses of Takoma Park, click here.

 To read about the Cleveland Park, DC, kit houses, click here.

-Some of our earliest posts on local specimen also contain catalog images and examples:
+Find some of our earliest posts on local specimen here (many include catalog images and examples)